CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 !local variables
 REAL :: eg_local(ilen,jlen)              ! example local [kg//m^2/s]

-DO i=1,ilen                         !
-DO:over ilen
+ilen_loop: DO i=1,ilen

-  DO j=1,jlen                       !
-DO:over jlen
+  jlen_loop: DO j=1,jlen

-    IF( condition1 ) THEN           !
-IF:condition1
+    condition1: IF( condition1 ) THEN

-      IF( condition1.1 ) THEN       !
-IF:condition1.1
+      condition1.1: IF( condition1.1 ) THEN

         eg_arg = some_type%some_type_member1 * some_type%some_type_member2     &
                 * some_type%some_type_member3

-      ENDIF                         !
-IF:condition1.1
+      END IF condition1.1

     ELSE

-      IF( condition1.2 ) THEN       !
-IF:condition1.2
+      condition1.2: IF( condition1.2 ) THEN

         eg_arg = some_type%some_type_member1 * some_type%some_type_member2     &
                 * some_type%some_type_member4

-      ENDIF                         !
-IF:condition1.2
+      END IF condition1.2

-    ENDIF                           !
-IF:condition1
+    END IF condition1

-  END DO                            !
-DO:over jlen
+  END DO jlen_loop

-END DO                              !
-DO:over ilen
+END DO ilen_loop

 RETURN
 END SUBROUTINE eg_subr